samhavens/cross-dataset-em-study/readme.md

 # Cross-Dataset Entity Matching Pipeline

-A sophisticated automated entity matching system that combines traditional ML techniques with LLM-powered reasoning and rule generation.
+An agentic entity matching system where Claude analyzes matching failures and writes executable code to fix them.
+The system provides comprehensive candidate generation analysis and multi-stage heuristic optimization.

 ## 🚀 What This System Does

-1. **Automatically optimizes hyperparameters** on dev/validation sets (no test leakage)
+1. **Analyzes candidate generation failures** - identifies when correct matches aren't even in the candidate list
-2. **Generates executable matching rules** using Claude SDK analysis
+2. **Generates multi-stage executable rules** using agentic Claude SDK analysis
-3. **Tests both baseline and enhanced approaches** on clean test sets
+3. **Automatically optimizes hyperparameters** with dataset-aware ranges (no test leakage)
-4. **Provides A/B comparison** and recommendations
+4. **Tests both baseline and enhanced approaches** on clean test sets
-5. **Tracks costs and performance** across the entire pipeline
+5. **Provides detailed failure analysis** with actual record examples and candidate diagnostics

 ## ⚡ Quick Start